crheller/eLife2024_Task/README.md

 This repository contains the code to run all analyses presented in [Heller et al, 2023](https://elifesciences.org/reviewed-preprints/89936).
 The data is publicly available at: [Dryad Link](https://www.dontexist.com) and should be downloaded as follows, prior to running any code in this repository:

 ## Download data
-This will constain instructions on downloading / unzipping the Dryad data into the correct location.
-Dryad will also contain more information about the specific data files included, and their contents.

-Could either force users to put it in this repo under a folder called `eLife2024_data`, or could be more flexbile and just direct users to update the variable `RESULTS_DIR` in `settings.py` to reflect their path to wherever they decided to download the data.

-For now, it's just included in the git repository under `eLife2024_data`.
+* Navigate to our [dataset](https://datadryad.org/stash/dataset/doi:10.5061/dryad.z08kprrp4) which is hosted on Dryad.

+* Click the dropdown "version files" button in the upper right corder

+* Click on `elife2024.zip` to download the data

+* Extract the contents of this downloaded zip file into a new subdirectory of this repository called `data`

+* Check that inside the `eLife2024_Task` repository you now have a subdirectory with the structure: `data/elife2024/eLife_2024/<data_files>`

+* Note - You can extract the data to whichever location you want.
+However, if you put it in a different location than the one above, make sure to update the `RESULTS_DIR` variable in `settings.py` accordingly.

 ## Create conda environment
-In a terminal, run the following commmand:
+In a terminal, cd into the cloned repository and run the following commmand:
 ```
 conda env create -f environment.yml
 ```
-This will create a conda environment called `elife2024` which should have all the necessary dependencies installed for running the analysis in the repository.
+This might take a minute or two to collect packages and solve the environment.
+This is normal.
+Once the process finished, this will create a conda environment called `elife2024` which should have all the necessary dependencies installed for running the analysis in the repository.

 ## Reproduce manuscript figures
-Using the conda environment you just set up, you should now be able to run the code that reproduces the manuscript figures.
+Using the conda environment you just set up  (e.g., `conda activate elife2024`), you should now be able to run the code that reproduces the manuscript figures.
 The scripts to produce each figure are located in a figure specific subdirectory of `figure_scripts`.
 For example, all scripts needed to generate the the contents of Figure 2 (and associated supplementals) are located in `figure_scripts/fig2`.

 ## `matplotlib` backend
 This can be specified in the `settings.py` while and should be used by all figure scripts.
 The default backend is `QtAgg`.